gxrj/dev-environment/debian-install.md

       sudo apt install xfce4 xfce4-power-manager xfce4-battery-plugin xfce4-terminal nm-tray lightdm slick-greeter -y
       sudo apt install gdebi unzip mousepad atril menulibre papirus-icon-theme -y

+## Hardware clock settings for dualboot

 * Set the system to local time if you have dualboot

       sudo timedatectl set-local-rtc 1

-* Reboot the system if you will (Optional)

-      sudo init 0
+## Removing static wifi credentials

 * Delete the wireless interface's configuration previous added (mainly the router credentials) and reset the wireless interface

       sudo nano /etc/network/interfaces
       sudo service NetworkManager restart

+* Reboot the system if you will (Optional)

+      sudo init 0

 * If your are using UEFI configure the bootloader at the BIOS